The sensory experiences of adults with autism spectrum disorder: a qualitative analysis [Tombstone Record]

 Statement on legal, ethical and access issues:

-Data cannot be sufficiently anonymised.
+Data could not be sufficiently anonymised.

 URI: https://researchdata.gla.ac.uk/id/eprint/197